Consistency of the local Hubble constant with the cosmic microwave background

 The simplified one-dimensional Gaussian treatment of the local and CMB data is a caveat to these results.
 But importantly, the analysis has also been conservative with the adoption of a 40~Mpc environment, as the absolute distance anchors reside in a 10~Mpc region, where matter density fluctuations may be even more pronounced.
-While the fitting procedure suggests that the relevant scale of the environment is that containing all of the Cepheid/SN~Ia samples, impact of stronger density fluctuations in the volume of the anchors cannot be excluded.
+Due to the involved fitting procedure in the calibration of local magnitudes, the relevant scale of the environment was set to that containing all of the Cepheid/SN~Ia samples.
+A more local environment set by the immediate volume of the anchors would further increase the likelihood of encountering the measured discrepancy between $H_0$ and $\hat{H}_0$ (also see Refs.~\cite{Ben-Dayan:2014swa,Yoo:2019qsl} for perturbative contributions).
 Accounting for this effect would require a joint analysis of the Cepheid magnitudes in varying environments, which is beyond the scope of the current analysis and left for future work.
-Such a study may also include the LIGO/Virgo gravitational wave measurement~\cite{Abbott:2017xzu} of $H_0$ from NGC~4993, also residing in the $\sim40$~Mpc environment.
+Such a study may also include the LIGO/Virgo gravitational wave measurement~\cite{Abbott:2017xzu} of $\hat{H}_0$ from NGC~4993, also residing in the $\sim40$~Mpc environment.
 Repeated gravitational wave measurements in that volume would be expected to agree with the local expansion rate rather than with that inferred from the CMB.
-Finally, the expansion rate may be compared to local galaxy motions such as inferred for the 160~Mpc span of the Laniakea region~\cite{Tully:2014gfa}.
+The joint analysis could furthermore include the measurement of the Hubble constant by H0LiCOW quasar lensing~\cite{Wong:2019kwg}.
+An important point worth noting in this context is that the time delays of the images are measured with a local clock in the reference frame set by the local underdensity, and the change to the cosmic reference frame yields a cosmic Hubble parameter consistent with that inferred from the CMB (App.~\ref{sec:H0LiCOW}).
+Finally, note that a consistent local underdensity has independently been confirmed by CLASSIX X-ray galaxy cluster distributions, finding $\delta_{{\rm env},0}(\lesssim40~{\rm Mpc}) = -0.5\pm0.2$~\cite{Boehringer:2019xmx}.
+The local Universe is also found to be consistently underdense both at $\lesssim40$~Mpc and $\lesssim10$~Mpc from recent all-sky catalogues of galaxy groups with a range for $-\delta_{{\rm env},0}(\leq40~{\rm Mpc})$ of 0.56--0.71~\cite{Karachentsev:2018ysz}.

-The author thanks Ruth Durrer and Steen Hansen for useful discussions.
+The author thanks Ruth Durrer and Steen Hansen for useful discussions and Pierre Fleury, Alex Hall, Dragan Huterer, D'Arcy Kenworthy, and Adam Riess for useful comments on the manuscript.
 This work was supported by a Swiss National Science Foundation Professorship grant (No.~170547).
 Please contact the author for access to research materials.